mynameis-the/Quantum-Proprioception/README.md

 ## Requirements

-This program uses SquidASM.
+This program uses SquidASM (which can only run on Linux or macOS).
 To install SquidASM, refer to their [github page](https://github.com/QuTech-Delft/squidasm).

 ## How to Run